talkkonnect/talkkonnect/README.md

 * After you intall the image you can copy the bash script tk-update.sh in the scripts folder to your /root home and run it in the root user's folder to update to the lastest version.
 * Notice!!!
 On this particular build wireless is disabled you will need to run the command rfkill list to see and you will see it hard blocked you will then need to run rfkill unblock 0 for wireless to work again.

-### Quick Download Link for Pre-Made SD Card Image for Use with Raspberry pi 2/3  and RESPEAKER Compatable HAT ###
+### talkkonnect Version 1 Quick Download Link for Pre-Made SD Card Image for Use with Raspberry pi 2/3  and RESPEAKER Compatable HAT ###
 * [Click Here to Download Pre-Configured SD Card Image for Respeaker Hat](https://drive.google.com/file/d/1nwdorhtPgFv2IfRaLubsn9aAtGJBSp3A/view?usp=sharing)
 * This image uses the standard 32 Bit Sampling and will work properly with all mumble clients on windows, android and iphone with good quality sound.
 * Since 32 Bit Sampling is used this will only work reliably on Raspberry 2 Series, 3 Series and NOT on Raspberry PI Zero.